‘Vivian Answers Day’ #8: Coffee, Yogurt, Stevia, Vegetable Intolerance, Men And Osteoporosis, Osteoporosis Drugs, And More!

 You are on the right track, but let us analyze the term “healthy eater”.
 To some, it means consuming just the right amount of calories while disregarding the quality of foods.
 To others, it means eating enough protein and little carbohydrates, no matter the chemicals or processing in their foods.
 Bone-smart nutrition, on the other hand, is best described as a balancing act between acidifying and alkalizing foods while also placing special emphasis on nutrient-rich foods that nourish your bones.

-It’s really easy, and in the Save Our Bones Program I remove all the guesswork.
+It’s really easy, and in the Osteoporosis Reversal Program I remove all the guesswork.
 Plus no foods are off limits, so you can enjoy your favorite dishes while helping your bones.

 Keep up your good habits and enjoy the sunshine,